Tatone26/Numworks-games/README.md

 # Numworks Games
 Some simple games for numworks calculator, to run in python or as applications !
-These games are made for fun, when I have a little time and want something simple to program.
-Don't expect anything incredible, but I'm a bit of a perfectionist so there shoudn't be any (major) bugs.
+I make these game for fun and to learn Rust and give myself a challenge by programming on a very limited device.

+Most of the games here should work as perfectly as I could make them but don't expect anything crazy !

 ## Python Games

   **Everything needs the menu.py script downloaded as well.**

-- Snake : An incredible classic, works and a lot of fun if you are motivated.
-The default settings are the hardest one, try to beat 20 or so points! *See the Apps for a better one!*
+- Snake : An incredible classic, a lot of fun if you are motivated.
+The default settings are the hardest one, try to beat 20 or so points! **See the Apps for a better one!**
 - Connect4 : Simple but efficient and fun to play with friends.
-You can even play with strange rules or at 3 players! *See the Apps for a better one!*
+You can even play with strange rules or at 3 players! **See the Apps for a better one!**
-- Chess : Not finished (and will probably not be), but still playable.
-Many rules are not implemented.
+- Chess : Not finished, but still technically playable.
+Almost no rules are implemented but basic movement.
-- 2048 : Works and as fun as the original.
+- 2048 : Works but pretty bad looking compared to the original.
-- Solitaire : My proudest achievement.
-A Classic Solitaire fully functional! *See the Apps for a better one!*
+- Solitaire : A fully functional Classic Solitaire! **See the Apps for a better one!**
+- Battleship : My first game, which I made even before the introduction of the timing module in python.
+Not a really good one.

 Thanks to [ZetaMap](https://github.com/ZetaMap/ZetaMap), you can run these python scripts on your pc with the Kandinksy and the Ion-Numworks modules installed to test them.
-You can find a lot more programs on numworks.com, where you can even submit your own.
+You can find a lot more programs on numworks.com, where anyone can submit their own.

 ## Applications

-Feel free to look at the code and download it if you want, but it's quite messy.
+*Feel free to download and copy the code it if you want, but it's quite messy as I work alone.*

-Remember that it is a calculator and not a game console, so anything graphical is quite challenging with the official software!
-I tried a lot of things before finding a good (enough for now) way to print images, and I can't speed up the refresh rate.
-It's quite frustrating, but it is also what makes programming on Numworks so interesting!
+Remember that it is a calculator so it is **NOT** a game console at all !

-I'm also using these projects to learn some Rust, as I am already used to code in C. I guess I should code in C if I wanted to optimize more than that.
+I'm also using these projects to learn some Rust, as I am already used to code in C. The code I write is probably not idiomatic at all and anyone good in Rust shouldn't want to read that.

-PS : These games are only tested on N0110, and I try to keep everything up to date.
+PS : These games are tested on a real N0110 and the latest version of the Epsilon software.

-  **Instructions and controls are included in the games!**
+  **Instructions and controls are included in the games themselves!**

-- Snake : My take on the classic game!
+- [Snake](./apps/snake/) : My take on the classic game!
-- Puissance4 = Connect4 (I'm not bothering changing every file name): works just like the python version, but better.
-- Solitaire : After managing the Python version, it was just a matter of making a good way to display the cards.
-Transposing the logic to Rust was very easy.
+- [Puissance4](./apps/puissance4/) (Connect 4): You can play against your friend or a basic but strong AI, and even try some 3 players games !
+- [Solitaire](./apps/solitaire/) : A Classic Solitaire, with classic rules.
-- Tetris : Yeah.
+- [Tetris](./apps/tetris/) : Yeah.
 Tetris!
 I *think* I followed every rule of the original game.
-- Flappy Bird : Working !
-Could still be better, maybe with better sprites, but I'm not an artist.
+- [Flappy Bird](./apps/flappybird/) : Everybody know Flappy Bird.
+As of today, it is by far the most **technically advanced game** I made. (and the one I worked the most on)

-- Numworks_utils contains a lot of the utility code I use : the numworks default functions, the entire menu code, graphical tools and more.
+- [Numworks_utils](./apps/numworks_utils/) contains a lot of the utility code I use : the numworks default functions, the entire menu code, graphical tools and more.
-- Model is a basic repo you can use to start your game using my template.
+- [Model](./apps/model/) is a basic repo you can copy to start your game using my template.
-- Nppm_decoder is a build utility I made to process the images at compile time.
-Faster drawing with it !
+- [Nppm_decoder](./apps/nppm_decoder/) is a build utility I made to process the images at compile time.
+Necessary to use the *tiling* module.

-There are still a lot of impossible things with the official software (like saving anything), so consider installing an other one like Omega if you want to do some really complex things.
+There are still a lot of impossible things with the official software (like saving data), so consider installing an other one like Omega if you want to do some really complex things.

 If you want to create some apps that run on Epsilon, see the [Rust-based template](https://github.com/numworks/epsilon-sample-app-rust), [C++](https://github.com/numworks/epsilon-sample-app-cpp) and [C](https://github.com/numworks/epsilon-sample-app-c).

 ### Installation instructions :